Redeem Now Ends in:

 • Fingerpicking is Preferred: Classical guitars are traditionally played using fingerpicking techniques, but using a pick is always an option for certain styles.

-• Option 5: Test Out Acoustic Guitars in Person The best way to find the perfect acoustic guitar is to visit a guitar shop and try out different models.
+• Test Out Guitars in Person: The best way to find the perfect guitar is to visit a shop.

 • Feel the Comfort: Play various guitars to find one that fits well in your hands.